wang-bin/fvp/README.md

 [Flutter Video Player](https://pub.dev/packages/video_player) **Plugin** based on [libmdk](https://github.com/wang-bin/mdk-sdk) for all desktop and mobile platforms.

+Prebuilt example can be download from artifacts of [github actions](https://github.com/wang-bin/fvp/actions).

 ## Features
 - All platforms: Windows, Linux, macOS, iOS, Android
 - Optimal render api: d3d11 for windows, metal for macOS/iOS, OpenGL for Linux and Android